gyrogovernance/science/docs/Findings/Analysis_CGM_Units.md

 Optical conjugacy provides the mechanism for this unification, ensuring that high-energy processes that probe small scales maintain observational coherence with their low-energy manifestations at large scales.

-### 7.3 Resolution of Fundamental Problems
+### 7.3 Approach to Fundamental Questions

-The measurement problem is solved by recognizing measurement as the fundamental process, not a secondary effect on pre-existing reality.
+The measurement problem is addressed by treating measurement as the fundamental process, not a secondary effect on pre-existing reality.

-The hierarchy problem is resolved through optical conjugacy connecting all scales geometrically.
+The hierarchy problem is addressed through optical conjugacy connecting all scales geometrically.

-The cosmological constant problem finds resolution as the "vacuum energy" becomes the geometric pressure maintaining observational coherence.
+The cosmological constant problem is addressed as the "vacuum energy" becomes the geometric pressure maintaining observational coherence.

 The arrow of time is fixed by primordial left-chirality encoded in the CS axiom.